 If all or part of the MTR is to be carried out virtually then consideration should be taken for stakeholder availability, ability or willingness to be interviewed remotely.
 In addition, their accessibility to the internet/computer may be an issue as many government and national counterparts may be working from home.
 These limitations must be reflected in the final MTR report.

 If a data collection/field mission is not possible then remote interviews may be undertaken through telephone or online (skype, zoom etc.).
-International consultants can work remotely with national evaluator support in the field if it is safe for them to operate and travel.
+International consultants can work remotely with national evaluator’s support in the field if it is safe for them to operate and travel.
 No stakeholders, consultants or UNDP staff should be put in harm’s way and safety is the key priority.

 A short validation mission may be considered if it is confirmed to be safe for staff, consultants, stakeholders and if such a mission is possible within the MTR schedule.
 Equally, qualified and independent national consultants can be hired to undertake the MTR and interviews in country as long as it is safe to do so.